open/close all folders

 - Bad Liar: Count the number of times here.
 If Tiffany wasn't so easily distracted, she might've noticed some of those slip-ups.

 - Battle in the Center of the Mind: with her previous incarnation, Queen Quintessa turns out to be not much of a contest, since Layla is very strong willed and Quintessa's worldview is obsolete.

 - Big Sister Instinct: "You.
 Made.
 My.
 Little sister.
 CRY!"

 - Layla and Nina are actually the two youngest children in a very large family.
-Being a little sister 11 times over makes being Nina's Big Sister very important to Layla.
+Being a little sister 11 times over (including at least four older sisters makes being Nina's Big Sister very important to Layla.
 Nina ultimately defeats Quintessa by triggering Layla's big sister instinct.

-- Bi the Way: She identifies as heterosexual and generally denies any interest in girls, but she also has an aspect of her personality that is described as bi-curious.
+- Bi the Way: She identifies as heterosexual and generally denies any interest in girls, but she does have a bi-curious aspect to her personality.

 - Cool Big Sis: To Nina, who went so far as to offer to give Blair to Tia, once she realized Lamia was trying to take over her sister's personality.

 - Cute Monster Girl: So much so, that Even the Girls Want Her, as evidenced by Brooke's unrequited attraction to her, and even Faith paused long enough to remark on Layla's beauty, right before she intended to stake her.

 - Cute Little Fangs: Hers become visible whenever she's nervous, or angry.